- Holidays and Celebrations»

 be free to members of an

-Arriving late is useful in that by this time the function is at mid point if not over.
+Arriving late is useful in that by this time the function is at mid point.

 One apologises to the most highest ranking guests still on the premises, saying